wjosephmark/centric-api-connection/README.md

 A generic connection to Centric's C8 REST API written in Node.
 THIS EXAMPLE ONLY DISPLAYS READ FUNCTIONALITY.

-The connection is configured to be deployed as an AWS Lambda function.

 A link to the basic documentation (exstensive documentation must be obtained through Centric): https://usermanual.wiki/Document/C820REST20API20Developer20Guide.1477580063.pdf

 ## generateCentricToken